-- Implementing early detection practices (such as vision screenings) and intervention initiatives for the purpose of identifying vision concerns in children, to promote referrals for eye care, and establish follow-up mechanisms to ensure care was received, - Raising awareness to the public of the importance of vision and eye heath in children, - Reducing disparities in eye health, and/or - Developing state-based data collection, surveillance, and performance improvement systems.
+- Implementing early detection practices (such as vision screenings) and intervention initiatives for the purpose of identifying vision concerns in children, to promote referrals for eye care, and establish follow-up mechanisms to ensure a child received eye care. - Raising awareness to the public of the importance of vision and eye heath in children, - Reducing disparities in eye health, and/or - Developing state-based data collection, surveillance, and performance improvement systems.